Jagdish-cloud/CodeAnalyzer/replit.md

   - Modernized navbar with gradient background and enhanced search functionality
   - Applied unique vibrant color schemes to each page background
   - Created cohesive modern design system throughout the application
+  - Increased sidebar width from 256px to 320px for better spacing and readability

 ## Changelog